FREE Uber Tax Info Pack

 How Do You Claim The Deduction?

-For instructions on how to pay your contribution into your super fund you will need to check with your super fund.
-Every fund’s process is different, but most should provide instructions on their website or within your online account.
+For instructions on how to make your contribution into your super fund, you will need to check with your super fund, because every fund’s process is different.
+You should be able to find instructions on their website or within your online account.

 If you’re planning to lodge your tax return through the DriveTax Express Tax service, it is best to send your Notice of Intent to your super fund and wait until you’ve received their response before submitting your Express Tax form.
 We’ll then go ahead and claim the deduction for you.